DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "wants to see that candidate can demonstrate subject and curriculum knowledge at a sufficient level" }, {
       who: [{label: "HESA", colour: "turquoise"}],
-      what: "requires this to enable “to create the student's DfE record”" }],
+      what: "requires this to enable “to create the student’s DfE record”" }],
     what: ["Appears in provider-facing interface and retrievable via API"],
     accuracy: ["Providers will ask to see hard copies for any qualifications awarded"]